 The second is the slider or pusher that triggers the movement to resonate.
 As opposed to other chiming timepieces, the minute repeater does it “on command” when actuated, as opposed to a clock that chimes every hour on the hour, for instance.

 More specifically, a minute repeater will sound off to indicate the time down to the minute.
 To do this, it employs three different tones created by internal “hammers” which rhythmically impact a “gong”.

 The hammer is a solid component within the watch movement which is actuated to impact another component of the movement to create a sound.
-The component to be “hammered” are long circular rods that circumvent the movement completely.
+The components to be “hammered” are long circular rods that completely encircle the movement.

 To be able to tell the time via sound, a minute repeater must be able to make three distinctive sounds: one for the hours, another for the quarter-hours past the whole hour, and a third one for the minutes past the most recent quarter-hour.

 Generally, minute repeaters contain two hammers, each of which make a different sound.
 Here’s how they come together to resound the time: